bmongird/greengrass-ablecps-integration/README.md

 ## Setup
 *NOTE: This setup assumes you have an AWS account and AbLECPS installed.
 This was tested on an amd64 architecture system with Ubuntu 18.04*

 Fork this repository and clone it to your machine.
 Next, follow [these](https://docs.aws.amazon.com/greengrass/v2/developerguide/getting-started.html) instructions to get the AWS Greengrass Core software _and sdk and cli_ working on the machine.
 You'll also need the AWS cli to authenticate.
+When setting up Greengrass core, make sure you configure it to run as the same user as your AbLECPS sim so that it can access the environment variables.
+You should be able to do this in the command you run during installation (--component-default-user).

 Make sure you have Python 3.13 installed on the machine.